weiluj/weiluj/README.md

 - 👋 Hi, I’m @weiluj
-- 👀 I’m interested in Healthcare and using evidence-based methodology together with gender lens to help disadvantaged children develop their potential
+- 👀 I’m interested in Gender, Healthcare and using evidence-based methodology together with gender lens to help disadvantaged children develop their potential
 - 👩🏻‍🎓 I’m studying Public Policy at UChicago

 <!---